Eddie Hearn

-Edward John Hearn (born 8 June 1979) is a British sports promoter who is chairman of Matchroom Sport and Professional Darts Corporation.
-Hearn is the son of promoter Barry Hearn, the founder of Matchroom Sport.
+Edward John Hearn (born 8 June 1979) is a British sports promoter and the chairman of Matchroom Sport and Professional Darts Corporation.
+Hearn has promoted many world champion boxers through Matchroom, including Anthony Joshua, Canelo Álvarez, Gennady Golovkin, Vasyl Lomachenko, Katie Taylor and many others.
+He is the son of promoter Barry Hearn, the founder of Matchroom Sport.

 Education

 Hearn was a student at the private Brentwood School, Essex.
 He failed to get into sixth form at Brentwood School as he performed poorly on his GCSEs.
 Hearn played cricket and football to a high standard, and his father Barry petitioned the school to let him stay on for his sporting record, but the school refused.
 Hearn said, "I grew up thinking I was a hard nut and in Brentwood School I was.
 Anywhere else I was a pansy."
-He then went to Havering Sixth Form College in Hornchurch, which was not selective.
-Barry encouraged Hearn to study by promising him £1,000 for a C or better grade in his A-level subjects, which were media studies, physical education and business studies.
+He then went to Havering College of Further and Higher Education in Hornchurch, which was not selective.
+Barry encouraged Hearn to study by promising him £1,000 for a C or better grade in his A-level subjects, which were communications studies, physical education and business studies.
 Hearn achieved two Cs and one A.

-Boxing promoter
+Early career

 Matchroom Sport was founded by Eddie's father, Barry Hearn.
-After leaving education, Eddie Hearn started a career in the West End at a sports management company representing golfers, eventually moving on to promote online poker with Matchroom with the events being broadcast worldwide.
+After leaving education, Hearn started a career at a sports management company representing golfers, eventually moving on to promote online poker with Matchroom with the events being broadcast worldwide.
 In the UK, they were broadcast by Channel 4, Channel 5 and Sky Sports.
-He met Audley Harrison at a poker game and agreed to help him rebuild his career, subsequently getting Harrison a fight with heavyweight champion David Haye for his WBA title, signalling the growth of Matchroom Boxing.